merkle-open/generator-nitro/README.md

 Before using, you need of course [node and npm](https://nodejs.org/) installed.
 Nitro and the Nitro generator are tested with the current LTS versions of the node.js releases 4 and 6.
 (So everything between should work).
-The Nitro generator also works with node.js release 8.
+They should also work with node.js release 8.

 Install `yo` and `generator-nitro` globally: